StatCan/egp-crn/docs/source/road_network_collapse/meshblock_conflation.rst

 .. admonition:: Adding new BOs (completely new arcs)

-    If a network difference prevents an EGP BB from being properly conflated, you may need to add a new arc to the CRN data.
+    If a network difference prevents an CRN BB from being properly conflated, you may need to add a new arc to the CRN data.
 After creating the arc, either set ``bo_new=1``, ``segment_type=3``, or both.
 The script will automatically resolve the other attribute if only one of them is set.